qrvey/partner-portal/docs/admin/customizing-qrvey-composer.md

 3. Under Company Info, provide the following information:
     - Company name
     - Address
-    - Email
+    - Email (used in email signature, not the actual email’s "From" field)
     - Phone number

-### Customize the look and feel of Qrvey Composer
+### Customize the Look and Feel of Qrvey Composer
 You can change the visual style of Qrvey Composer to match your organization’s unique style.

 1. In Qrvey Admin Center, click the **Customization** icon in the left-hand menu and display the **General Settings** tab.